nameera-khan/User_Journey_Analysis/README.md

    - The Logistic Regression model is trained on the training data.

 3. **Model Evaluation**:
-   - The model is tested on unseen data (test set) and evaluated using metrics and visualizations:
+   - The model is tested on unseen data (test set) and evaluated using metrics and visualisations:
      - **ROC Curve**: Evaluates overall classification performance.
      - **Precision-Recall Curve**: Highlights the balance between false positives and false negatives.

 4. **Insights**:
    - **Features**: The model identifies key factors influencing whether a user's last checkpoint is the **Checkout** page.
-   - **Optimization Opportunities**: The results can guide UX improvements, reduce drop-offs, and optimize navigation flows.
+   - **Optimisation Opportunities**: The results can guide UX improvements, reduce drop-offs, and optimise navigation flows.

 ---